Move over Opatija, your lesser-known sister, Rijeka is my new favorite place in the Kvarner Region.

 The Medieval Trsat Castle

-You can choose to take a 5 mins (20 kunas) taxi ride up to the top of the hill or walk up the 500 steps via the Petar Kruzic stairway to get to this must-see spot.
+You can choose to take a 5 mins (3 euro) taxi ride up to the top of the hill or walk up the 500 steps via the Petar Kruzic stairway to get to this must-see spot.

-Located on a hill overlooking the city, Trsat Castle is free to enter and has a cafe along the rampart to sit and enjoy the panoramic views of the Bay of Kvarner below, and the drinks prices are totally reasonable.
+Located on a hill overlooking the city, Trsat Castle is free to enter and has a cafe along the rampart to sit and enjoy the Bay of Kvarner’s panoramic views below, and the drinks prices are totally reasonable.

 Shrine Of Our Lady Of Trsat

-Beyond the statue, you’ll find a lush green park, with seating.
+Beyond the statue, you’ll find a lush green park with seating.
 A great place to rest of you choose to walk up the 500+ stairs (approx 20 mins).
-Beyond the park, there is a hill which has the Stations of The Cross.
+Beyond the park, there is a hill that has the Stations of The Cross.

 Inside the church grounds, you can find a place to light a candle.
 Locals come here daily to light candles and say a prayer.
-Candles can be purchased on site start at just 2 kunas (25 euro cents).
+Candles can be purchased on-site start at just 0.25 euro.

 Cathedral of St. Vitus

-You’ll recognize this Baroque Cathedral from the 100 Kuna banknote – it’s famous for several reasons, but mostly as its the only round cathedral in Croatia, and that it took over 100 years to be completed.
+You’ll recognize this Baroque Cathedral from the old 100 Kuna banknote (prior to Jan 1, 2023, we used Kuna and not euro as we do now)- it’s famous for several reasons, but mostly as it’s the only round cathedral in Croatia, and that it took over 100 years to be completed.

 Discover The History Of The Torpedo